kelvinkirima014/kelvinkirima.com/content/faq/_index.md

 I enjoy strolling immensely, especially somewhere there is trees.
 The good thing is I live close to a forest so I get to do it regularly.

 ## Where do you live?
-I live in the Miriga Mieru(new clans) region in the highland county of the Ameru, Kenya.
+I currently live in Nairobi, Kenya.
+I'm originally from the highland county of Meru.

-## How's it like over there?
+## What's Nairobi like?
+There's a lot I love about Nairobi; there's a vibrant street food culture, I enjoy Matatu rides, the streets are lively, and the girls beautiful.
+To quote the great author Karen Blixen, aka, Isak Dinesen of Out of Africa:
+> There's no world without Nairobi's streets.

+## And Meru?
 It's very beautiful.
-It's a rich land covered by hills and innumerable streams.
 At home, we are blessed that a small stream passes through our shamba, and we are also just a few meters away from the Kirimaara(Mt.Kenya) forest.

 {{ img(id="https://raw.githubusercontent.com/kelvinkirima014/kelvinkirima.com/main/static/forest.jpg", alt="forest pic") }}

 ## What do most people do for a living?
-Most guys here are farmers; my parents too.
+Most people are farmers; my parents too.
 We grow tea on our farm that's sold to a factory and exported; we also keep cattle and poultry for milk and the eggs.

 ## Have you always lived there?
 I was born and grew up here, but I went to Nairobi for college and lived there for a while before coming back home last year.
-## What's Nairobi like?
-There's a lot I love about Nairobi; there's a vibrant street food culture, I enjoy Matatu rides, the streets are lively, and the girls beautiful.
-To quote the great author Karen Blixen, aka, Isak Dinesen of Out of Africa:
-> There's no world without Nairobi's streets.

 ## Are there other places in the world you would like to visit?
 Yes.
 I'd love to tour the whole of Africa sometime in the not so distant future.
 I also have friends from many countries around the world like Sweden, the U.K, India, and the U.S that I'd love to meet in person some day.

-## What's your favorite song?
-My favourite song is *Not Stranger Than Fiction*, by Cult With No Name, take a listen.
-{{ youtube(id="HYt9AKMu3uc" class="textCenter") }}

 ### More of this faq soon...